SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

     :py:func:`~get_traces` is called, the preprocessing is still performed per-group, even though the recording is now aggregated.

-    However, to ensure data is preprocessed by channel group, the preprocessing step must be applied separately to each split channel group recording.
+    To ensure data is preprocessed by channel group, the preprocessing step must be applied separately to each split channel group recording.
-    For example, the below example will NOT preprocess by shank:
+    For example, the below example will NOT preprocess by channel group:

     .. code-block:: python